NVIDIA/JAX-Toolbox/docs/triage-tool.md

 To use the tool, there are two compulsory inputs:
    * A test command to triage.
-   * A specification of which containers to triage in:
+   * A specification of which containers to triage in.
+There are two choices here:
      * `--container`: which of the `ghcr.io/nvidia/jax:CONTAINER-YYYY-MM-DD` container families to execute the test command in.
 Example: `jax` for a JAX unit test failure, `maxtext` for a MaxText model execution failure.
+The `--start-date` and `--end-date` options can be combined with `--container` to tune the search; see below for more details.
-     * `--start-container` and `--end-container`: a pair of URLs to containers to use in the commit-level search; if these are passed then no container-level search is performed.
+     * `--passing-container` and `--failing-container`: a pair of URLs to containers to use in the commit-level search; if these are passed then no container-level search is performed.

 The test command will be executed directly in the container, not inside a shell, so be sure not to add excessive quotation marks (*i.e.* run